 4.2 COLUMN BUCKLING

 Consider a long slender compression member.
-If an axial load P is applied and increased slowly, it will ultimately reach a value Pcr that will cause buckling of the column.
+If an axial load P is applied and increased slowly, it will ultimately reach a value Pcr that will cause buckling of the column (Figure 1).
 Pcr is called the critical buckling load of the column.

 What is buckling?